pivotal/docs-tap/install-offline/intro.hbs.md

 For instructions, see:

 - [Work with Git repositories in air-gapped environments with Namespace Provisioner](../namespace-provisioner/use-case7.hbs.md) for the Namespace Provisioner mode.
-- [Deploy an air-gapped workload](../getting-started/air-gap-workload.hbs.md) for the legacy mode.
+- [Deploy an air-gapped workload](../getting-started/air-gap-workload.hbs.md) for the manual mode.